ScottTorzewski/BioSignal-PCB-System/Engineering Design Document/Engineering Design Document.md

 ## Proposed Design

+### Fluorophore
 In determining a fluorophore to use, we need to consider a readily available solvent with a relatively high molecular extinction coefficient and  quantum yield.
 Fluoroscein is a readily available, cheap fluorochrome that is solvent in water.
 Its excitation wavelength is 437 nm, while its emission wavelength is 515 nm.
 Its extinction coefficient is approximately 70,000 to 75,000 M⁻¹cm⁻¹, and the quantum yield is 0.92.
 Therefore, I selected fluorescein because of its high brightness and ease of access.
+The fluorescein will be mixed with water in a 10mm cuvette and placed in a 3D-printed enclosure which will hold the detector.

-Light Source
+### Light Excitation Source

-Filters
+### Optical Filters
+For the emission filter, I chose the NBP530 40 nm Narrow Bandpass Filter because its center wavelength (530 nm) is close enough to fluorescein’s emission peak (≈515 nm) to transmit a strong emission signal, while the 40 nm FWHM allows a reasonably narrow band (510-550 nm) that still blocks much of the excitation light and stray ambient light.
+Although its blocking at 450 nm won’t be as strong as high-end interference filters because of the lower optical density, this filter offers sufficient emission bandwidth and transmission efficiency for proof-of-concept work.
+Its small size and simple design make it easier to integrate into my PCB sensor enclosure while keeping overall costs low.
+Similarly, I chose the NBP495 20 nm Narrow Bandpass Filter because its center wavelength (~495 nm) aligns with fluorescein's peak excitation wavelength to maximize the number of photons absorbed by the fluorophore.
+The 20 nm FWMH ensures a very specific range of wavelengths is used for excitation.
+This filter's passband (485-505 nm) is also well-separated from the emission filter's passband.

 S1223 PD